Interactive Cosmic Ray Removal in Single and Multiple Equivalent Exposures#

 ../../_images/single_2_pycosmic.png

-Once the cosmic-ray pixels have been detected, the procedure to follow for their interpolation is the same as that described for the L.A.Cosmic algorithm.
+Once the cosmic-ray pixels have been detected, the procedure for their interpolation is the same as that described for the L.A.Cosmic algorithm.

 Run deepCR#

-After clicking Run deepCR, the program will display two dialog windows asking for the probability threshold to consider a pixel as a cosmic ray (default 0.5) and an optional dilation factor (default zero).
+After clicking Run deepCR, the program will display some dialog windows asking for the probability threshold to consider a pixel as a cosmic ray (for Run 1 and Run 2) and an optional dilation factor (default zero).

-Once the cosmic-ray pixels have been detected, the procedure to follow for their interpolation is the same as that described for the L.A.Cosmic algorithm.
+Once the cosmic-ray pixels have been detected, the procedure for their interpolation is the same as that described for the L.A.Cosmic algorithm.

 Run Cosmic-CoNN#

-After clicking Run Cosmic-CoNN, the program will display two dialog windows asking for the probability threshold to consider a pixel as a cosmic ray (default 0.5) and an optional dilation factor (default zero).
+After clicking Run Cosmic-CoNN, the program will display some dialog windows asking for the probability threshold to consider a pixel as a cosmic ray (for Run 1 and Run 2) and an optional dilation factor (default zero).

-Once the cosmic-ray pixels have been detected, the procedure to follow for their interpolation is the same as that described for the L.A.Cosmic algorithm.
+Once the cosmic-ray pixels have been detected, the procedure for their interpolation is the same as that described for the L.A.Cosmic algorithm.

-In the case of having two equivalent exposures, we can use one as the main image to be cleaned of cosmic rays and the second as an auxiliary image (whose information can be used to replace the cosmic-ray pixels in the first image).
-After cleaning the first image, the procedure can be repeated by swapping the roles of the two exposures, so that in the end we obtain a cosmic-ray–cleaned version of both original exposures.
+In the case of having two or more equivalent exposures, you can use one as the main image to be cleaned of cosmic rays and the rest as auxiliary images (whose information can be used to replace the cosmic-ray pixels in the main image).
+After cleaning the first image, the procedure can be repeated by swapping the roles of the available exposures, so that in the end you obtain a cosmic-ray-cleaned version of each original exposure, which can then be combined as needed.

-The auxiliary image can be loaded directly when starting tea-cleanest (as shown in the previous command line), or it can be read from any FITS file during program execution by using the Load auxdata button in the main window.
+The auxiliary images can be loaded directly when starting tea-cleanest (as shown in the previous command line), or they can be read from any FITS file during program execution by using the Load auxdata button in the main window.

 Running L.A.Cosmic is done in the same way as previously explained.
-However, when using the Replace detected CRs button, an additional option now appears among the available interpolation methods: auxdata (the selection of this method is not possible when running the code in single-image mode).
-Choosing this new interpolation method causes tea-cleanest to replace all selected cosmic-ray pixels using the signal from the corresponding pixels in the auxiliary image.
+However, when using the Replace detected CRs button, an additional option now appears among the available interpolation methods: Auxiliary data (this method is only available when auxiliary images are loaded).
+Choosing this interpolation method causes tea-cleanest to activate a combobox from which you can replace the detected cosmic-ray pixels using information from one of the following options:

 ../../_images/double_4a_lacosmic.png

-On the other hand, if the user chooses the Review detected CRs option, the [a]ux. data button will be active in the Review Cosmic Rays window, giving access to interpolation by replacing the pixels with the signal from the auxiliary image.
-Additionally, this window simultaneously displays the image to be corrected (left panel) and the auxiliary image (right panel).
+On the other hand, if you choose the Review detected CRs option, the [a]uxiliary data button will be active in the Review Cosmic Rays window, providing access to interpolation by replacing the pixels with the signal from the selected auxiliary image (or combination of auxiliary images).
+Additionally, this window simultaneously displays the image to be corrected (left panel) and the chosen auxiliary data (right panel).

 ../../_images/double_4b_lacosmic.png